 Mesa Truck Accident FAQ

-At Wagner Law, we want to make the process of seeking compensation as easy as possible for you.
+At The Injury Law Group, we want to make the process of seeking compensation as easy as possible for you.
 With that in mind, we’ve provided answers to a few commonly asked questions in the section below.
 If you would like specific information as it applies to your case, contact our office to speak with our Mesa truck accident lawyer.

 Who’s liable if I was injured in a semi-truck accident that was caused by a tire blowout?